-Ethical consumption is on the rise and people across the world are demanding products that are not only good for themselves, but for the planet and all creatures on it.
+Ethical consumption is going mainstream and people across the world are demanding products that are not only good for themselves, but for the planet.

 The food industry may be at the center of this movement, but it goes far beyond what you put in your body.